Abhimanyu8/pico-motion-vison/README.md

 - CS to CS
 - CLK to CLK

-We use those pins and SPI 0 but you can change this but will need to change it in the code when you pass the SPI(0) to the max7219_matrix class.
+I used those pins and SPI 0 but you can change this but will need to change it in the code when you pass the SPI(0) to the max7219_matrix class.